saule1508/saule1508.github.io/_posts/2016-07-19-upgrade_grid_12c.md

 ./runInstaller
 ```

--choose the option : Upgrade Oracle grid infrastructure or Oracle ASM (it is selected by default)
+- choose the option : Upgrade Oracle grid infrastructure or Oracle ASM (it is selected by default)

--In software location, choose /u01/app/12.1.0.2/grid
+- In software location, choose /u01/app/12.1.0.2/grid

--when prompted run the /u01/app/12.1.0.2/grid/orarootinstall.sh script on the first node and then on the second node (once finished on the first node).
+- when prompted run the /u01/app/12.1.0.2/grid/orarootinstall.sh script on the first node and then on the second node (once finished on the first node).
 It takes time.

 After the upgrade, check the active version, as root